The Client Mix Strategy: How to Build a Sustainable Portfolio of Clients

 Energy Balance 10 % Enjoyment vs. stress

-5. Moving from Reactive to Proactive Pipeline Management
+5. From Reactive to Proactive Pipeline Management

-Maintain three simple systems:
+Establish three simple systems:

 Managing Clients as a Portfolio